 1245 SC Equipment and Use

 The 1245 SC classroom is equipped with 46 Windows computers -- 45 for students and 1 for the instructor.
-In summer 2010, 46 new HP Compaq Windows-based computers were installed, along with new, environmentally friendly 22" HP Compaq LED monitors.
+In summer 2014, new Windows-based computers and monitoris were installed.

 The instructor console has one (1) Windows computer and 4 monitors -- 2 touch screen and 2 pen-based SMART screens, which are connected to the 2 ceiling-mounted projectors.
 The touch screens are the ones on top, the pen-based SMART screens at the bottom.
 Directions (129K PDF) for using the console equipment.
 Handout (95K PDF) about using SMART screens and ink-aware applications.

 Note: There is no whiteboard or document camera.
 If you want to write on a screen, use either the touch screen or the pen-based screen at the podium.
 (The theater rope at the front of the room is a visual barrier and reminder that there is no screen to write on.)
 If you want to have access to a document to write on, scan it and save it to your account.
 Microsoft Word, Excel, and PowerPoint are ink-aware applications, meaning that you can add text and drawings using the pen-input screens and save all of those strokes as well as the original document.
 How to use ink-aware applications.

 Instructors can use their Engineering account login ID and password or the local 1245 instructor account (information on podium in 1245 SC) to log in to the computer at the front of the room.

 The arrangement of the 1245 classroom gives students the maximum desk space and good viewing to the front of the classroom.
 The CPU towers are small and stacked at the back of the desk surface.
 The flat-panel screens are mounted on adjustable arms.